emmett-framework/emmett/docs/upgrading.md

 Version 2.4
 -----------

+Emmett 2.4 release is highly focused on the included ORM.

-Emmett 2.4 introduces some new features you might be interested into.
+This release doesn't introduce any deprecation or breaking change, but some new features you might be interested into.

 ### New features